Hybrid Surgical/Interventional LV Reconstruction Improves Ejection Fraction and Patient Symptoms

 Presenting early clinical experiences with the technology at the 2018 Structural Heart Disease Summit, Klein started by offering a primer on left ventricular remodeling after a large myocardial infarction.
 Large infarcts can lead to changes in left ventricular shape and function, he noted, such that the normally elliptical left ventricle becomes spherical and dilated.
 The transmurality of the myocardial scar—a transmural MI involves the full thickness of the myocardium—determines whether a left ventricular aneurysm develops, he added.
 In such cases, the portion of muscle with the aneurysm no longer contracts, which decreases heart function and leads to congestive heart failure.

 “Normally you treat these patients with optimal medical therapy, and if any valvular problems arise, then you treat the valve,” Klein told TCTMD.
 “But we don’t really do anything for the ventricle to make the volume smaller.
 By making the volume smaller, we can decrease wall stress and increase the ejection fraction.
 It’s like a direct remodeling technique, which is very interesting for patients with ischemic heart failure after myocardial infarction.”

 Surgical reconstruction of the left ventricle is an invasive procedure, added Klein, and the results are mixed.
-For example, in the STITCH trial, adding surgical ventricular reconstruction to CABG surgery did not reduce mortality or hospitalizations for heart failure compared with bypass surgery alone in patients with ischemic heart failure.
+For example, in the STICH trial, adding surgical ventricular reconstruction to CABG surgery did not reduce mortality or hospitalizations for heart failure compared with bypass surgery alone in patients with ischemic heart failure.

-To TCTMD, Klein said the reduction of the left ventricle in the STITCH trial was likely too small to achieve a significant treatment effect.
+To TCTMD, Klein said the reduction of the left ventricle in the STICH trial was likely too small to achieve a significant treatment effect.
 “If you only take out a small part of the apex, and don’t do much to decrease the volume of the ventricle, it’s not really remodeled,” he said.